French fishermen temporarily lose access to Guernsey waters

 Britain and the EU now need to negotiate a post-Brexit trade agreement but for now, the relationship is a business-as-usual transition period until the end of this year, meaning that French fishermen would retain access to Guernsey waters.

-“The procedure for requesting these authorizations must be put in place next week.
+“The procedure for requesting these authorisations must be put in place next week.
 During this period, access by French vessels to Guernsey waters is temporarily suspended,” the Agricultural Ministry said in a statement.